 Strewn through the park are several well preserved tombs dating back to 1444, two of which belong to past rulers of India, Muhammed Shah Sayyid and Sikandar Lodhi.
 There are the ruins of two mosques, a madrassa, a walled garden and a 16th century arched bridge built by Mughal emperor Akbar.

-If you visit on the weekend you may come across an impromptu Indian music performance.
+I’ve often come across impromptu Indian music performances while visiting the park on the weekends.
 Local musicians often come here to play.

 Make sure you have your camera with you – this is one of the most picturesque spots in Delhi.